meodai/sensible/README.md

         "one-sixth"         : 16.666%,
         "five-sixths"       : 83.333%
     ),
-    $gridBreakpoints: "mobile-portrait" "mobile" "not-mobile" "tablet-portrait" "tablet" "not-tablet"  "print" //only include the breakpoints you use here to avoid a bloated css
+    $gridBreakpoints: "mobile-portrait" "mobile" "not-mobile" "tablet-portrait" "tablet" "not-tablet"  "print" // only include the breakpoints you use here to avoid a bloated css
 )
 ```